norcams/iaas/docs/team/operations/himlarcli/scripts.rst

 quota.py     update      update default quota
-\            show        show default quota usage.py     volume      show volume usage and quota in gb
+\            show        show default quota usage.py     volume      show volume usage and quota in gb migrate.py   migrate     migrate all instances from a compute host with shared storage
+\            list        list all instances with vm state on a compute host
 =========== =========== ===========================================